 From Shopify Scripts to Shopify Functions.
 The Whys and Hows of Migration.

-In this article, we’ll tell you more about Shopify Functions that come to replace Scripts, their highlights and benefits.
+In this article, we’ll tell you more about Shopify Functions that come to replace Scripts, their highlights, and benefits.
 You’ll also find a brief guideline on migrating to Shopify Functions.
-It’ll help your team understand the changes better and start planning the update.
-So read on to make sure you don’t miss anything important.
+It'll help your team understand the changes better and start planning the update.
+So read on to make sure you don’t miss anything important in the migration steps.

 Shopify Scripts vs Shopify Functions